Townside and Hunger Hill Improvements Scheme

 About the scheme

-The multi million pound Townside and Hunger Hill improvement scheme is transforming the town centre side of the Backwater Channel.
-It covers the area between Hunger Hill and Poole Bridge, including West Street and West Quay Road.
+The multi million pound Townside and Hunger Hill improvement scheme has over the last few years transformed the town centre side of the Backwater Channel.

 Phase 1: 2018